maranasgroup/CNN_seq_CoV2/README.md

   See "var_chk_circ.csv" for examples.

-  Note that for non-human hosts the residue indices are 183 smaller than the expected one.
+  Note that for non-human hosts, the residue indices are 318 smaller than the expected one.
-  For instance, deer_318Y corresponds to N501Y for deer, while humancov2_501Y or simply 501Y corresponds to N501Y for human.
+  For instance, deer_166Kcorresponds to E484K for deer, while humancov2_484K or simply 484K corresponds to E484K for human.

   ### Predict K<sub>D,app</sub> ratios for variants in "var_chk.csv" with 25 pre-trained models.
   `./cnn_kfold.py 5`